vighneshiyer/vighneshiyer.com/content/research/blog/2025_09-ask_the_model/index.md

 When a student asks for advice, the questions are forwarded to the model, and the model's response comes out of the professor's mouth.
 The professor asks the model for research ideas, and then recites the responses to their students.
-When reviewing papers for a conference, the PDFs are fed straight into ChatGPT Pro [^7], and the outputs are massaged into the HotCRP boxes.
+When reviewing papers for a conference, the PDFs are fed straight into ChatGPT Pro [^7], and its outputs are massaged into the HotCRP boxes.

 [^7]: It's research-grade intelligence after all